tmedwards/sugarcube-2/docs/core/macros.md

 	* **`fadeout`:** Start playback of the selected tracks and fade them from their current volume level to `0` (silent) over `5` seconds.
 	* **`fadeoverto` *`seconds`* *`level`*:** Start playback of the selected tracks and fade them from their current volume level to the specified level over the specified number of seconds.
 	* **`fadeto` *`level`*:** Start playback of the selected tracks and fade them from their current volume level to the specified level over `5` seconds.
 	* **`goto` *`passage`*:** Forwards the player to the passage with the given name when playback of the first of the selected tracks ends normally.
-May be called either with the passage name or with a link markup.
+May be called either with a passage name or with a link markup.
 	* **`load`:** Pause playback of the selected tracks and, if they're not already in the process of loading, force them to drop any existing data and begin loading.  **NOTE:** This *should not* be done lightly if your audio sources are on the network, as it forces the player to begin downloading them.
 	* **`loop`:** Set the selected tracks to repeat playback upon ending normally.
 	* **`mute`:** Mute the volume of the selected tracks—effectively volume `0`, except without changing the volume level.